johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The application of qualitative data analysis methods, to the collected data, revealed a number of significant findings or themes, relating to discipleship, in general, and my discipleship training resource, in particular.

-1. Participants identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*.
+1. Participants identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*.[^cf2]

 - Participants firmly and lucidly validated the theological content of my training resource as *appropriate to Burkinabé contexts*, highlighting its biblical content, practical focus and cultural sensitivity.